smarr/are-we-fast-yet/README.md

 ##### Disclaimer: This is an Academic Project to Facilitate Research on Languages

-To facilitate research, the goal of this project is specifically to assess the effectiveness of compiler and runtime optimizations for a common set of common abstractions between languages.
+To facilitate research, the goal of this project is specifically to assess the effectiveness of compiler and runtime optimizations for a common set of abstractions between languages.
 As such, many other relevant aspects such as GC, standard libraries, and language-specific abstractions are not included here.
 However, by focusing on one aspect, we know exactly what is compared.